metalcarratt/soda-ai/readme.md

 The tool needs to provide:
 - a `name`
 - `instruct` - a brief description of what the tool does (so the model can decide if it wants to call it or not)
-- `deterministic` - whether calling the tool with the same input will ever yield different results (in most cases probably deterministic is `false`, never returning different results.
-But if you have a random number generator, that would be `true`)
+- `deterministic` - whether calling the tool with the same input will ever yield different results (in most cases probably deterministic is `true`, never returning different results.
+But if you have a random number generator, that would be `false`)
-- 'call` - the function to call when the tool is invoked.
+- `call` - the function to call when the tool is invoked.
 By default the tool call takes no arguments and returns a string.
 If this is what your are doing, this will be enough.

 ```ts
 const sortItemsTool = createTool({